orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 # UNPROCESSED
 *Tread carefully, confusion abound*

-Separate example of homoiconicity, move along/switch position through two local changes, or something more interesting

-at the end simple example of efficiency/closeness/differentiability

 perhaps simple inconsistent differences between different logic sustems as an example for superposed languages or do that at the rendering engine section with pixels